-(2) Includes the annual retainer and, as applicable, Lead Director and committee chair fees.

-(3) The amounts shown in this column represent the aggregate grant date fair value of restricted stock units ("RSUs") granted to our directors who are not Named Executive Officers in fiscal year 2017.
-The grant date fair value per share of the RSUs granted to each of the directors in fiscal year 2017 under Accounting Standards Codification (ASC) Topic 718 ("ASC Topic 718") was \$79.07.
-Awards vest on the first anniversary of the grant.

-(4) All other compensation represents accrued dividend equivalents on unvested restricted stock units as of September 30, 2017.
+- (2) Includes the annual retainer and, as applicable, Lead Director and committee chair fees. - (3) The amounts shown in this column represent the aggregate grant date fair value of restricted stock units ("RSUs") granted to our directors who are not Named Executive Officers in fiscal year 2018.
+With the exception of RSUs awarded to Ms. Gates upon her appointment to the Board (see footnote 6 below for more information) and Mr. Johnson for service as a director of RJ Bank, the grant date fair value per share of the RSUs granted to each of the directors in fiscal year 2018 under Accounting Standards Codification (ASC) Topic 718 ("ASC Topic 718") was \$91.22.
+Awards vest on the first anniversary of the grant. - (4) All other compensation represents accrued dividend equivalents on unvested restricted stock units as of September 30, 2018.